Imari, Saga: History

+The area of Imari was part of ancient Hizen Province.
+On August 15, 1281 the 2nd Mongol invasion fleet retreated into Imari Bay and was destroyed here by Kamikaze typhoon.
+During the Edo period, Imari was part of the Saga Domain.
 During the Edo period this region flourished due to the export of ceramics and porcelain.
-High quality goods to be presented to Shōgun and the Imperial Court were produced in what is now called Ōkawachiyama.
+High quality goods presented to Shōgun and the Imperial Court were produced in what is now called Ōkawachiyama and were styled Nabeshima ware.
 From the Meiji period to 1955 coal was also a major export.